systemslab/popper-paper/paper/paper.md

 Continuous Integration (CI) is a development practice that requires developers to integrate code into a shared repository frequently with the purpose of catching errors as early as possible.
-The experiments associated to an article is not absent of this type of issues.
+The experiments associated with an article can also benefit from CI.
 If an experiment's findings can be codified in the form of a unit test, this can be verified on every change to the article's repository.